Intimate partner violence

 Accessibility features: Closed captioning and descriptive transcripts are available for these videos.
 To enable closed captioning, select CC in the bottom-right of the video player.
 For the descriptive transcript, select “View video transcript” to display the transcript in a dropdown.

-Note: The content in these videos may be triggering for some audiences.
+Note: These videos include content that may be difficult to watch for some audiences.
 See Resources for those experiencing IPV for a list of supports and services available in Canada.

 What is intimate partner violence?